Matt Cameron: Musical career

-Skin Yard (1983–1986)
+Bam Bam (1983-1984) & Skin Yard (1985–1986)

 In 1983, Cameron moved to Seattle, Washington, where he got a job working at a Kinko's.
-His first professional work as drummer was for Bam Bam, fronted by lead singer Tina Bell and guitarist Tommy Martin, the parents of documentary film director TJ Martin.
+His first professional work as a drummer was for Bam Bam, fronted by early grunge lead singer Tina Bell and guitarist Tommy Martin, the parents of Academy Award winning documentary film director TJ Martin.

 He next played in the local instrumental band feeDBack with musician Daniel House.
 Following feeDBack, Cameron joined House in 1985 in the newly formed Skin Yard.
 The band had been formed in January 1985 by House and Jack Endino.
 Cameron stayed with the group for almost a year.
 In 1986, Skin Yard contributed two songs to the now-legendary Deep Six compilation.
 This album was the first to showcase the early grunge sound.
 The band released its first album in 1986, the eponymous Skin Yard.
 Cameron wrote the song "Reptile" for the band, which appears on its first record.
 (More of Cameron's work with Skin Yard can be found on the 2001 rarities compilation, Start at the Top.)
 Shortly after the release of Skin Yard, Cameron left the band, later joining Soundgarden.